Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Proof for the Convergence Rate

-From Lemma~\ref{lm:error_iter_matrix}, we obtain the following recursion: { } We next examine the spectral norms of $A_\mathrm{II}$ and $A_\mathrm{I}$.
+We next examine the spectral norms of $A_\mathrm{II}$ and $A_\mathrm{I}$.
 While both matrices have spectral radius strictly less than one, their spectral norms do not necessarily satisfy this property.
 The following proposition makes this distinction precise. \begin{proposition} Let $A_\mathrm{II}$ and $A_\mathrm{I}$ be as defined in Lemma~\ref{lm:error_iter_matrix}.
 Then (i) $\rho(A_\mathrm{II})<1$ and $\rho(A_\mathrm{I})<1$; (ii) for any integer $t\ge1$, the $\lambda$-weighted spectral norms satisfy

 \begin{proof} We start with the traditional method for computing eigenvalues:

 Therefore, $A$ has the same eigenvalues as $W_\Lambda$, each with algebraic multiplicity two, indicating that $\rho(A)=\rho_\Lambda<1$.
 As for the matrix $A_\mathrm{I}$, similarly, we can obtain: